DiCarloLab-Delft/QuantumInspireUtilities/README.md

 Note: in order to run the method backend.coupling_map.draw(), you will need to [install Graphviz](https://graphviz.org/download/#executable-packages) in your computer.
 Make sure during installation to add Graphviz to the system PATH, so that your Python environment can recognize it.

-## 2. Cloning and installing from source
+## 2. Using the notebook guides (requires cloning the repository)

-In order to install this repository from source, you will need a GitHub account to be able to pull the project.
+In order to use the Jupyter notebook guides which include from simple example code up to advanced demonstrations, you will need to clone this repository.
+First, you will need a GitHub account to be able to pull the project.

 For new users, we recommend downloading [GitHub Desktop](https://desktop.github.com/download/), and then cloning the repository by using the link https://github.com/DiCarloLab-Delft/QuantumInspireUtilities.git.

-After creating a working Python environment (see instructions above), open Anaconda Prompt to activate the environment, navigate to the repository directory, and use the following pip command to [install](https://docs.python.org/3/installing/index.html),
+After creating a working Python environment (see instructions above) and having cloned the repository, you should be able to use the notebooks.

-python -m pip install -e .

-The '-e' flag makes the package configurable.

 In order to create your first quantum circuit using the Quantum Inspire SDK, visit https://qutech-delft.github.io/qiskit-quantuminspire/getting_started/submitting.html.